 - Research involving the collection or study of existing data (collected prior to the research for purposes other than the research) if the data is publicly available or recorded by the investigator in such a manner that the subjects cannot be identified.

-The regulations do allow some research with children to be exempt (although institutional policy may not).
+The regulations do allow some research with children to be exempt from a full board review (although institutional policy may not).
 The duration of the study and the experience of the investigator are not criteria for determining eligibility for exemption.

 IRBs must either have sufficient expertise among their members or seek expertise through consultation if the members are not familiar with a methodology or population under consideration.
 They must have the expertise and professional competence to evaluate research activities commonly conducted by their institution.
 The primary purpose of the IRB is to protect the rights and welfare of research subjects.
 An IRB must exercise all of its authorities in order to do so, including monitoring research when appropriate.
 Although IRBs serve their institutions, they do not represent the interests of their institutions.
 According to federal regulations, institutional officials may not override an IRB disapproval of a protocol.